Off-Grid Heat: Wood Versus Propane

 Physically wood heat is warm.
 Wood produces radiant heat which spreads out and warms the room.
 It just feels so good and makes me feel relaxed.
 One of my favorite activities in winter is curling up by the woodstove and looking at seed catalogs.

-But practically speaking wood heat is a lot of work.
 The saying goes that wood heat warms you twice.
 The first time when you cut and chop it, the second time when you burn it.

 There is no denying wood heat is a lot of work.
 So part of the question you may need to ask yourself - is wood heat worth the effort?